 Using a direct lender rather than a broker

 A direct lender is just that – you will be borrowing the money directly from the institution you make the application with.
-On the other hand, there are many payday loans brokers, who act on behalf of lenders and take a fee for every payday loan they ‘sell’.
-Brokers often put a lot of effort into their Search Engine Optimisation (SEO) to ensure that they appear on the first page of Google, to get more sales.
-Just because a website is high ranking, doesn’t mean it is the most legitimate.
+On the other hand, many payday loans brokers act on behalf of lenders and take a fee for every payday loan they ‘sell’.
+Brokers often put a lot of effort into their Search Engine Optimisation (SEO) to ensure that they appear on the first page of Google to get more sales.
+Just because a website is high ranking doesn’t mean it is the most legitimate.

 When you deal with a direct lender, you will make the application directly on their website.
 They will then process your application and let you know if you have been successful.
 They will deposit the money into your bank account, and it is this lender you will pay back when you have the money.
-With a direct lender, you only deal with one business, whereas with a broker, there may be multiple parties in the chain.
+With a direct lender, you only deal with one business, whereas there may be multiple parties in the chain with a broker.
 Brokers may send your application to multiple lenders to determine whether any of them will give you a loan.
 You may be charged a fee for this service.

 Questions to ask

 When obtaining a payday loan, it should be clear who is behind the company.
 You should choose a lender with a real address and people behind the business – rather than a nebulous internet setup.
 An address might not always be prominent, but you should find contact details somewhere on the site.